 Wang, Y.; Sang, D. K.; Du, Z.; Zhang, C.; Tian, M.; Mi, J. Interfacial Structures, Surface Tensions, and Contact Angles of Diiodomethane on Fluorinated Polymers.
 J. Phys.
 Chem.
 C 2014, 118 (19), 10143-10152.

-Harmful if swallowed.
-Harmful if inhaled.
+Toxic if swallowed.
 Causes skin irritation.
-Causes serious eye irritation.
+Causes serious eye damage.
 May cause respiratory irritation.